 Supplies for a busy board

-The items your choose will have unique texture, colors and shapes.
+The items chosen for a busy board will have unique textures, colors and shapes.
 Most have moving parts or flexible surfaces.

 Here are a few ideas for objects we used to make this portable busy board.